SpecFlowOSS/SpecFlow-Examples/ASP.NET-MVC/BookShop/README.md

 Executing SpecFlow+ Runner the first time
 =========================================

-In this example we using [SpecFlow+ Runner](https://specflow.org/plus/), but you can use a number of other test execution frameworks, including NUnit, xUnit or MSTest.
+In this example we use [SpecFlow+ Runner](https://specflow.org/plus/) to execute the SpecFlow tests, but you can use a number of other test execution frameworks, including NUnit, xUnit or MSTest.
 SpecFlow+ Runner’s advantages include integration with Visual Studio Test Runner and extensive integrated reports available from within Visual Studio.

 SpecFlow+ Runner is available free of charge.
 Only a quick initial activation is necessary to run your scenarios.